RajAditya01/Automation-Project/README.md

 ## 🎯 What You'll Learn

-By the end of this learning journey, you will:

 1. **Master Selenium WebDriver**:
    - Strong Core Java fundamentals.
    - Real-time Selenium challenges with 100+ examples.